pnp/cli-microsoft365/docs/docs/user-guide/cli-output-mode.md

 # CLI for Microsoft 365 output mode

 CLI for Microsoft 365 commands can present their output either as plain-text, JSON, or as CSV.
-Following is information on these two output modes along with information when to use which.
+Following is information on these three output modes along with information when to use which.

 ## Choose the command output mode